ugglr/thehardwareengineer-com/README.md

 # carlw.se
-My personal webpage, blog and playground
+My hardware portfolio page, showcasing my hardware projects, education and other experience within the field.

-It is up and running on www.carlw.se - welcome!
+It is up and running on https://www.thehardwareengineer.com - welcome!